 Judge won't delay Derek Chauvin trial, rules certain evidence from Floyd's 2019 arrest is allowed

-Chauvin is charged with murder and manslaughter in the death of George Floyd
+Chauvin was charged with murder and manslaughter in the death of George Floyd

 A judge overseeing the trial of Derek Chauvin, who is charged in George Floyd’s death, ruled Friday that the former Minneapolis police officer's trial location will not be moved or delayed.

-Hennepin County Judge Peter Cahill on Friday denied a defense request to delay or move Chauvin's trial after a $27 million settlement for Floyd’s family raised concern about a tainted jury.
-He had called the timing "unfortunate" but declined Friday to delay proceedings.
+Hennepin County Judge Peter Cahill on Friday denied a defense request to postpone Chauvin's trial, after a $27 million settlement for Floyd’s family raised concern about a tainted jury.
 Cahill also partially granted a defense motion, ruling that Floyd’s May 6, 2019, arrest can be included in the trial but on a limited basis.

 12TH JUROR SEATED IN CHAUVIN TRIAL, JUDGE TO RULE ON DEFENSE MOTIONS FRIDAY

-Chauvin is charged with murder and manslaughter in the May 25, 2020, death of Floyd.
-In moments captured on video by a bystander, Chauvin was seen pressing his knee against Floyd's neck for about 9 minutes during his arrest.
+Chauvin has been charged with murder and manslaughter in the May 25, 2020, death of Floyd.
+In moments captured on video by a bystander, Chauvin was seen pressing his knee against Floyd's neck for about nine minutes during his arrest.
 Floyd’s subsequent death set off weeks of sometimes-violent protests across the country and led to a national reckoning on racial justice and police brutality.

 Chauvin's defense attorney Eric Nelson's motion sought to halt or move the trial due to concerns that a recent, $27 million settlement to Floyd's family had tainted the jury pool.